 Although no list can include every possible situation in which a conflict of interest could arise, the following are examples of situations that may, depending on the facts and circumstances, involve conflicts of interests:

-- Employment by (including consulting for) or service on the board of a competitor, customer or supplier or other service provider.
-Activity that enhances or supports the position of a competitor to the detriment of the Company is prohibited, including employment by or service on the board of a competitor.
-Employment by or service on the board of a customer or supplier or other service provider is generally discouraged and you must seek authorization in advance if you plan to take such a position.
+- Employment by (including consulting for), or service on, the board of directors of a competitor, customer, supplier or other service provider.
+Activity that enhances or supports the position of a competitor, directly or indirectly, to the detriment of the Company is prohibited, including employment by, or service on, the board of directors of a competitor.
+Employment by, or service on, the board of directors of a customer, supplier or other service provider is generally discouraged, and you must seek authorization in advance if you plan to take such a position.

 - Owning, directly or indirectly, a significant financial interest in any entity that does business, seeks to do business or competes with us.
 In addition to the factors described above, persons evaluating ownership in other entities for conflicts of interest will consider the size and nature of the investment; the nature of the relationship between the other entity and the Company; the employee's access to confidential information; and the employee's ability to influence the Company's decisions.
 If you would like to acquire a financial interest of that kind, you must seek approval in advance.

 - Soliciting or accepting gifts, favors, loans or preferential treatment from any person or entity that does business or seeks to do business with us.
 See Section 12 for further discussion of the issues involved in this type of conflict.